About the Court

 Congress appointed Ogden Hoffman to be the Northern District's first judge.
 Judge Hoffman served for four decades from 1851 to 1891 as the court's only judge.
 The court obtained its first courthouse in 1855, the Merchant's Exchange Building on Battery Street (pictured above), and the court's docket in its first few decades consisted primarily of admiralty cases reflecting the region's maritime economy, complex land disputes arising from land grants dating from before the Treaty of Guadalupe Hidalgo and cases relating to public order.

-United States Courthouse, San Francisco, CA ca. 1880
+United States Courthouse, San Francisco, California, ca. 1880

 In 1880, the court moved to new quarters in the Appraiser's Building on nearby Sansome Street.
 This building housed the court until 1905.
 Here, Judge William W. Morrow filled Judge Hoffman's vacancy but was soon elevated to the Circuit Court and replaced by John Jefferson DeHaven in 1897.

 In 1905, the court moved into new quarters in the United States Courthouse at Seventh & Mission Streets in San Francisco, which it shared with the United States Postal Service and the United States Court of Appeals.
 The courthouse sustained damage in the great 1906 earthquake but was the only building in its district left standing after the earthquake and subsequent fires.
-This building, now the James R. Browning Ninth United States Court of Appeals Courthouse, would remain the court's home for more than half of the twentieth century.
+This building, now the James R. Browning Courthouse of the United States Court of Appeals for the Ninth Circuit, would remain the court's home for more than half of the twentieth century.

 As the city rebuilt itself, its population expanded, and, with it, the United States District Court bench.
 In 1907, fifty-seven years after the court's founding, Congress created a second judgeship with the appointment of William Cary Van Fleet.
 A third seat was added in 1923 and a fourth in 1939.
 Noteworthy judges in this period included Adolphus Frederic St. Sure and Louis Earl Goodman.
 By the end of 1961, the Northern District held nine Article III judges, including George Bernard Harris, Oliver Jesse Carter, Albert Charles Wollenberg, and other prominent local figures.